BPHL-Molecular/Sanibel/README.md

 ### 📁 Output

-All per-sample results are written to `params.output/<sample_id>/`.
+All results are written to `params.output/<sample_id>/`.
 Depending on which species are in the run, up to three summary files are written to `params.output/`:

 | File | Samples | Cols | Key fields |
 |------|---------|------|------------|